Is Honey Good For You? 9 Benefits Of Honey You May Not Know Yet

 7.)
 It is a healthy remedy for a hangover

 This superfood has fructose that can hasten the oxidation of alcohol in the liver.
-As such, it is undoubtedly one good remedy for beating hangovers.
+As such, honey may be one good remedy for beating hangovers.

 Tip: Eat a few teaspoons of honey to encourage your body to metabolize the alcohol and reduce intoxication and alcohol blood levels.